carbon-language/carbon-lang/docs/design/generics/combined-interfaces.md

 -   Inventive to use it broadly.
 -   Difficulty naming constraints and expressing constraints in interface definitions.
+-   Some types of constraints are hard to express or need additional syntax.

-This approach has a few advantages:
+TODO This approach has a few advantages:

 -   There is one mechanism for constraining an interface: passing in arguments.
     We use this both for [interface parameters](#parameterized-interfaces)